 Story by John Kolenda.

 Adm.
 Matthew Moffit (son of the late Adm.
-Lloyd Moffit) was kind enough to share many photos taken by his father during the Telfair's 1967-68 Med Cruise when he was our captain.
+Lloyd Moffit) was kind enough to share many photos taken by his father during the Telfair's 1966-67 Med Cruise when he was our captain.
 "Captain" Moffit was an avid aviator, and some of the pictures are aerial views of ports visited.
-Many memories of ports and sites visited.
+Many memories of places and sites visited.

 Life Magazine, January 13, 1967.
 On the Miscellany page (last page) there appears a photograph of a Marine carrying an ironing board up the brow.
 Click here to view full magazine page and article accompanying the photo.